eventespresso/eea-rest-api/README.md

 An Event Espresso 4 addon for providing an RESTful interface for event espresso's data.

+It currently only works with a non-released version of EE4.6 (FET-7914-core-changes-for-api)

 This plugin/addon needs to be uploaded to the "/wp-content/plugins/" directory on your server or installed using the WordPress plugins installer.

 The general roadmap is: